JagadeeshAJK/CMOS_SRAM-and-RCA_Layout-Sim/README.md

 #### 1. Hold Operation :
-WL = 0 → access transistors (M5, M6) are OFF <br>
+•WL = 0 → access transistors (M5, M6) are OFF <br>
-The two inverters (M1–M4) are cross-coupled.They keep feeding each other and data is held indefinitely without refreshment.<br>
+•The two inverters (M1–M4) are cross-coupled.They keep feeding each other and data is held indefinitely without refreshment.<br>
 **Result  :** Stored bit remains unchanged.

 #### 2. Write Operation:
-Set BL and BLB to desired value:<br>
+•Set BL and BLB to desired value:<br>
-To write '1':    <br>
+•To write '1':    <br>
 WL = 1 → access transistors ON <br>
 BL = 1, BLB = 0 <br>

-Strong drivers on bit lines overwrite the inverters' state and Forces Q and QB to switch cross-coupled inverters latch new value<br>
+• Strong drivers on bit lines overwrite the inverters' state and Forces Q and QB to switch cross-coupled inverters latch new value<br>
 **Result :** New data is written into the cell.